manxin-c/manxin-c.github.io/aboutme.md

 ## Research Interests

-#### **Histone Modifications:**
+#### **Nucleosome-related proteins:**

-- Investigating how histone modifications regulate chromatin structure and gene expression and the role of key macromolecular complexes in this process.
+- Investigating how histone modifications regulate chromatin structure and gene expression and the role of key macromolecular complexes in this process; exploring the mechanisms underlying the assembly, maintenance, and regulation of the histone octamer with specific chaperones.

-#### **Chromatin Chaperones & Remodelers:**

-- Nucleosome/Histone: Exploring the mechanisms underlying the assembly & maintenance & regulation of the histone octamer with specific chaperones.
-- Chromatin: Elucidating the molecular and biophysical basis of chromatin organization during gene activation and silencing.
+#### **Ribosome-related proteins:**

+- Understanding how ribosomes assemble themselves and how to regulate this process.

 #### **Key Words:**

-- Structural Biology, Histone Modification, Chromatin Chaperones & Remodelers.
+- Structural Biology, Histone Modification, Chromatin Chaperones & Remodelers, Ribosome assemble.

 ## Academic Achievements